February is one of the toughest months of the year for wild birds—and one of the most important times to lend a helping hand.

 The right pairing keeps seed fresh and makes feeding easier for birds:

-- Tube feeders → sunflower hearts/chips, mixed seed (depending on port size)
+- Tube feeders → sunflower hearts/chips, mixed seed

 - Hopper feeders → blends, larger capacity, great for steady feeding